joaoabotelho/tails/README.md

 ## Requirements

-You need the following to run tiger:
+You need the following to run tails:

 - erlang
 - elixir